deislabs/bindle/docs/protocol-spec.md

 If a service supports both strict and standard modes, then strict mode SHOULD only be applied when the `strict` parameter is set to `true`.
 In all other cases, the standard mode SHOULD be applied.

 Whether strict or standard, a query MUST NOT match a yanked bindle.

+Whether strict or standard, a query MAY choose to treat an empty query string as a universal match, matching all non-yanked bindles.

+Whether strict or standard, if a Bindle server supports authorization controls, the query engine SHOULD omit results that the agent is not authorized to see.

 #### Strict Mode